subquery/subql/docs/quickstart/helloworld-localhost.md

 # Hello World (localhost + Docker)

 Welcome to this SubQuery Hello World quick start.
-The aim of this quick start is to show you how you get the default starter project running in Docker in a few simple steps.
+The quick start aims to show you how you get the default starter project running in Docker in a few simple steps.

 ## Learning objectives